wwwzrb/LigBee-Review/README.md

 - After that, the implementation of `initializeDecode` and `decodePacket` is required using `online-lib`, which is device specific.

-- As per each packet is receiver, the `decodePacket` is invoked to decode LoRa packet from chip sequence.
+- As per each packet is received, the `decodePacket` is invoked to decode LoRa packet from chip sequence.

 A demonstration code is shown as below: